 The Trigono project leveraged existing government resources and private investment to create a more vibrant and sustainable public space.
 The initiative garnered community engagement and urban design expertise to support new cleaning equipment and efforts to safeguard vehicle-free, pedestrian streets.
 The program removed graffiti, improved garbage collection, and engaged local business partners to maintain cleanliness.

 Six dilapidated buildings were covered with building wraps of images from contemporary Greek dance, while several buildings unused for years have re-opened as spaces hosting art exhibitions.
-The project also led to the area’s revival as a hotspot of cultural production, featuring public art and events with more than 8,000 participants in the first few months.
+The project also led to the area’s revival as a hotspot of cultural production, featuring public art and events with more than 17,000 participants, engaging more than 180 artists in 30 arts events.

 Revitalization of the Athens Commercial Triangle in numbers

 12 Municipal departments engaged

 20 organizations/ NGOs engaged

 18 new businesses in the area